alficles/composite-claims/composite-claims.md

 issuer used additional padding in the plaintext in order to avoid disclosing the length of the subject value.

+### Profiling the "env" Claim

+The "env" claim is only useful when the issuer can reliably expect a relying party that needs to understand the claim to be able to decrypt it.
+This document does not specify several important required details:

+- How the issuer and relying party establish trust.
+- How the issuer conveys the decryption key to the relying party.
+- How the issuer and relying party agree on the supported ciphers.

+These details are of necessity left to the application profile, since they will vary between applications.
+The "crit" claim can be used to ensure that the relying party knows which claims are encrypted and must be decrypted.

 ### Other methods of selectively disclosing claims

 The "env" claim is only suitable for protecting claims under the following circumstances: